Introduction to 'Creating your online brand'

 One of the main ways you can create a strong brand from your objectives is by finding what makes you unique.
 This your unique selling point or ‘USP’.

-Knowing yours can help separate you out from others in your sector.
+Knowing yours can help set you apart from others in your sector.
 To make sure you have a USP, take some time now to look at your competitors.

 Your competitors

 Competitors can be those in your industry or even other local businesses.
-When you are thinking about your brand, you could also look wider.
+When you're thinking about your brand, you could also look wider.
 Think about organisations you admire or those whose key values reflect your own.

 What do you like and dislike about their online channels?
 What do you do differently?
 For some of these things, you’ll want to learn from others and change the way you design.
 The other differences, the ones where you feel you have a strength they don’t have – that forms part of your USP.
 It’s the thing that makes someone come to you, instead of them.